CloudyUnity/High5ive/Docs/Docs.md

     - Screen2
         Used to test the widget framework
     - W_FlightMap2D
-        Used to draw the 2D flight map, not present in the final program
+        Used to draw the 2D flight map, partially complete by point of submission
     - X_Screen2DFM
-        Contained the user interface for the 2D flight map, not present in the final program
+        Contained the user interface for the 2D flight map, partially complete by point of submission
     - Z_DebugFPS
         Replaced with more accurate native processing function

 - Docs
     - Docs.md
         Hey, that's me! ^-^